NSSTC/sim-ecs/README.md

 Entities are like glue.
 They define which components belong together and form one data.
 Entities are automatically added to the world they are built in.
+You can think of entities like rows in a database.

 ```typescript
 world.buildEntity()